micromark/common-markup-state-machine/readme.md

 Implementations must act as if they use several state machines to tokenize common markup.
-The [flow state machine][flow-state-machine] is used to tokenize the main structure of the document.
+The [flow state machine][flow-state-machine] is used to tokenize the line constructs that make up the structure of the document.
-The [content state machine][content-state-machine] is used to tokenize a block of text.
+The [content state machine][content-state-machine] is used to tokenize the inline constructs part of content blocks.
-The [text state machine][text-state-machine] is used to tokenize runs of rich or plain text.
+The [text state machine][text-state-machine] is used to tokenize the inline constructs part of rich or plain text.

 Most states [consume][consume] the [input character][input-character], and either remain in the state to consume the next character, [reconsume][reconsume] the input character in a different